LostyDEV/AllyOverlay-Battery-remaining-time-cpu-and-ram/README.md

-I've corrected and polished your text, adding better formatting and a clearer structure for a professional-looking README.md file.
-I've also integrated the new point about the Armoury Crate shortcut.

 OverlayApp
 A lightweight, minimal overlay for Windows to display system information such as CPU usage, available RAM, and battery life.
 This app is designed to be self-contained and easy to use on devices like the ASUS ROG Ally.